uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 Tidy data makes it easy to transform and analyse data in R (and many other tools).
 Tidy data has observations in rows, and variables in columns.
 The whole Tidyverse is designed to work with tidy data.

-### Reshaping data

 Often, a dataset is organised in a way that makes it easy for humans to read and populate.
 This is called wide format.
-Tidy data is `usually` in "long" format.
+Tidy data is *usually* in "long" format.

 The ultimate rules of tidy data are: